アルネイスとは?ピエモンテを代表する、華やかな白ワイン

 It pairs well with light starters, fish, prosciutto, and salads, and works as an aperitif.
 With Japanese food, it suits sashimi and tempura.

-Rivetto's Langhe Arneis.
-A white with delicate, fragrant aromas and a pleasant bitterness.
-A great place to start.
+Rivetto's Langhe Arneis, a white with delicate, fragrant aromas and a pleasant bitterness.
+To compare with another white, see our Pinot Grigio guide.

 Langhe Arneis